Gum Disease

 Diabetes

-About one in ten Americans have diabetes, and many of them are not aware of the issue.
-Diabetes occurs when your body cannot take up glucose in its cells and extra sugar will build up in your bloodstream.
+It might sound insane, but ten percent of Americans have diabetes.
+Many diabetic people are not even aware of this problem.
+It happens when your body can’t take up glucose in its cells, and sugar builds up in your blood.

-Type 1 diabetes is an autoimmune disorder in which insulin-producing cells are destroyed.
-This type can develop at any age but is usually diagnosed in children and young adults.
+Insulin-producing cells are destroyed in type 1 diabetes, which is considered an autoimmune disorder.
+It develops at any age but is more diagnosed in children and young adults.
 Insulin is required to be taken every day by people with Diabetes type1.

-Type 2 diabetes is the most common type and usually occurs in older people.
-In this condition, your cells do not respond to Insulin.
-Prediabetes is the stage before Type 2 diabetes, where the blood glucose levels are higher than normal, but not as high as they are in type 2 diabetes.
+The most common type of diabetes is type 2, usually in older people.
+Your cells do not respond to Insulin in this type.
+There is a Prediabetes stage before Type 2 diabetes.
+In other words, your blood sugar is higher than normal but not as high as they are in type 2.

-The common complications of Diabetes are cardiovascular issues, nerve damage, kidney impairment, eye problems, foot injuries, skin infections, hearing loss, depression, dementia, and dental problems.
+Eye problems, nerve damage, foot injuries, kidney impairment, hearing loss, skin infections, and dental problems are just a few problems caused by diabetes.
 Diabetes symptoms vary based on the type and the reason.
 Increased thirst, weakness, blurred vision, numbness of fingers and toes, unexpected weight loss, excessive urination, frequent unexplained infections, decreased sexual drive, and dry mouth are the most common symptoms.

 Diabetic Diet

-Whether you have type 1 or type 2 diabetes, having a suitable diet is a helpful way to keep your blood sugar at a healthy level.
-You can lower the risk of health problems by controlling your blood sugar.
-The sugar in your blood comes from carbohydrates and that is why it is very important to avoid foods like sweets, sodas, bread, and white rice.
-However, the right diet for controlling diabetes includes a variety of healthy foods from all food groups.
+It doesn’t matter if you have the type 1 or type 2, you should have a diet that keeps your blood sugar at a healthy level.
+By controlling your blood sugar, you can lower the health risks.
+Diabetic people should avoid foods like sweets, sodas, bread, and white rice.
+The sugar in the bloodstream comes from carbohydrates we eat.
+Don’t forget that the right diet for controlling diabetes is not limited to this and includes a variety of healthy foods from all food groups.

 Diabetes and Gum Disease

-Diabetes and gum diseases have a bidirectional relationship: High blood sugar levels can lead to an increased risk of developing gum diseases; in turn, gum issues can increase blood sugar levels.
+Diabetes and gum diseases have a two-way street: if you have high blood sugar levels, you might face the increased risk of developing gum diseases.
+On the other hand, if you have gum issues, it could increase blood sugar levels.

-People with diabetes are more likely to suffer from gum disease if they do not maintain their oral health.
-The American Dental Association (ADA) has identified a link between diabetes and gum disease.
-Diabetes can cause oral issues by affecting saliva which plays an important role in controlling bacterial growth, covering tissues, and preventing tooth decay, as well as keeping your mouth hydrated.
-Changes in saliva will result in a dry mouth, which enables bacteria to grow and finally form plaque.
-If you do not remove the plaque, it will lead to gum disease, and high blood sugar levels will interfere with the healing process.
+If diabetic people don’t take care of their oral health, they are more likely to suffer from gum disease.
+This link has been identified by The American Dental Association (ADA).
+A diabetic person can face oral issues in their saliva.
+The saliva plays an important role in controlling bacterial growth, covering tissues, preventing tooth decay, and keeping your mouth hydrated.
+Any changes in saliva might lead to a dry mouth, bacteria growing and finally forming plaques.
+If you don’t remove those plaques, they could lead to gum disease, and high blood sugar levels makes the healing process harder.

-If you are suffering from Diabetes or you have gum disease, you can easily control the matter and leave your health in good hands by seeking help from qualified dentists who employ advanced methods to treat dental issues.
+If you have gum disease, or if you are Diabetic, you can easily control your concern by seeking help from qualified dentists who use the most advanced methods to treat dental issues.

 Backed by decades of experience, our professional staff at Aria Dental offers personalized solutions for your oral problems.
 Here, we are committed to providing the highest standards of dentistry for all oral issues from routine checkups to complex therapies in a convenient environment.